shuklaayush/badger-sett-1.5/README.md

 ## min and setMin are gone

-Replaced by min and setToEarnBps respectively
+Replaced by toEarn and setToEarnBps respectively

 ## Vault handles report of funds